Sandpile Groups of Cayley Graphs of $\mathbb{F}_2^r$: Bounding the Largest Cyclic Factor

-What is especially nice about this improvement is that it is asymptotically tight: We will later see in \cref{corollary:asymptoticsharp} that this upper bound on the $2$-adic valuation is achieved for all hypercubes $Q(2^k), Q(2^k + 1)$.
-This will be an immediate consequence of the main result of the next section, which completely determines the top cyclic factor of the hypercube.
-We now start talking about results that will eventually lead to this sharper $Q_n$ result.
+What is especially nice about this improvement is that it is asymptotically tight: We can see in \cref{corollary:asymptoticsharp} that this upper bound on the $2$-adic valuation is achieved for all hypercubes of dimension $2^k$ or $2^k + 1$.
+This is an immediate consequence of the main result of the next section, which completely determines the top cyclic factor of the hypercube.
+We now discuss some preliminary results that lead to this sharper $Q_n$ result.

 \begin{rem} Since we only care about the Sylow-$2$ factor in these maximal orders, it actually suffices to find the minimal $C$ such that for any $v \in \FF_2^r$, where $\Z_{(2)}$ is the localization of the integers away from the prime ideal $(2)$.
-This way, we do not actually care about odd denominators. \end{rem} The sums $\sum_{\substack{u\cdot v=1\\ u_j = 1}}\frac{1}{\lambda_u}$ are in general hard to handle.
-In order to deal with this sum more concretely, we prove the following very useful change-of-basis lemma, which lets us break down these sums into much smaller pieces.
+This way, we do not actually care about odd denominators. \end{rem}